open-mmlab/mmocr/projects/SPTS/README.md

 ### Dataset

-As of now, the implementation uses datasets provided by SPTS for pre-training, and uses MMOCR's datasets for fine-tuning and testing.
+As of now, the implementation uses datasets provided by SPTS for **pre-training**, and uses MMOCR's datasets for **fine-tuning and testing**.
 It's because the test split of SPTS's datasets does not contain enough information for e2e evaluation; and MMOCR's dataset preparer has not yet supported all the datasets used in SPTS. *We are working on this issue, and they will be available in MMOCR's dataset preparer very soon.*

 Please follow these steps to prepare the datasets: